AndreasKacofegitis/Software-Articles/TeamMetrics2.md

 ## Delivery metrics

-Strive for predicatability of delivery.
-Teams that achieve a **predicatable cadence** such that each period they regularly deliver a **good volume of features** such that you can **plan out the near and medium term future**, are doing well.
+Strive for predictability of delivery.
+Teams that achieve a **predictable cadence** such that each period they regularly deliver a **good volume of features** such that you can **plan out the near and medium term future**, are doing well.
 (A period is up to you to define and can be as granular as you want to make it).

-### Predicatablity
+### Predictability
 An easy key indicator, or measure, is found in your ability to plan the near future; can you predict with some confidence, a team's ability to deliver work in the future?
 Are you able to meet key delivery dates?
 Are you able to commit to specific implementations or integrations for your customers or 3rd party integrators?

 _Measure: Can you plan work with confidence into the near future?_